kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

 * Travis should build wherever there is a push to the release branch
 * After a successful build, the application should be published to GitHub
-* Send a notification to your Slack channel regardless whether the build is successful or if it has failed
+* Send a notification to your email mailbox regardless whether the build is successful or if it has failed

 ## Bonus - Workshop